-Machine learning methods have had an enormous impact on a large range of fields such as computer vision, robotics and computational biology.
-These methods have allowed researchers to exploit evidence from data to learn models in a principled manner.
-One of the most important developments has been that of kernel methods (Cristianini and Shawe-Taylor, 2006) which embed the input data in a potentially highdimensional vector space with the intention of achieving improved robustness of classification and regression techniques.
+[5] which embed the input data in a potentially high-dimensional vector space with the intention of achieving improved robustness of classification and regression techniques.
 The main benefit of kernel methods is that, rather than defining an explicit feature space that has the desired properties, the embedding is characterised implicitly through the choice of a kernel function which models the inner product in an induced space.
 This creates a very natural paradigm for recovering the desired characteristics of a representation.
-Kernel functions based on a stationary distances (usually an $L_p - norm$) have been particularly successful in this context (Buhmann and Martin, 2003).
+Kernel functions based on a stationary distances (usually an $\mathcal{L}p - norm$) have been particularly successful in this context [3].
 However, for many application domains, the data does not naturally lend itself to a finite dimensional vectorial representation.
 Symbolic sequences and graphs, for example, pose a problem for such kernels.

 For non-vectorial data, the techniques used for learning and inference are generally much less developed.
 A desirable approach is hence to first place the data in a vector space where the whole range of powerful machine learning algorithms can be applied.
-Simple approaches such as the Bag-of-Words model, which creates a vectorial representation based on occurrence counts of specific representative "words", have had a big impact on computer vision (Sivic and Zisserman, 2009).
-These methods incorporate the fact that a distance in the observed space of image features does not necessarily reflect a similarity.
-Another approach, where strings are transformed into a vectorial representation before a kernel method is applied, has been the development of string kernels (Lodhi et al., 2002; Saunders et al., 2002).
-Such kernels open up a whole range of powerful techniques for nonvectorial data and have been been applied successfully to robotics (Luo et al., 2011), computer vision (Li and Zhu, 2006) and biology (Leslie and Kuang, 2004).
-Other related works are based on convolution kernels (Haussler, 1999), which recover a vectorial representation that respects the structure of a graph.
-Another approach to define an inner product between sequences is to search for a space where similarity is reflected by "how well" sequences align (Watkins, 1999; Cuturi et al., 2007; Cuturi, 2010).
+Simple approaches such as the Bag-of-Words model, which creates a vectorial representation based on occurrence counts of specific representative "words", have had a big impact on computer vision [18].
+These methods incorporate the fact that a distance in the observed space of image features does not necessarily reflect a similarity between the observed scenes.
+Another approach, where strings are transformed into a vectorial representation before a kernel method is applied, has been the development of string kernels [14, 17].
+Such kernels open up a whole range of powerful techniques for non-vectorial data and they have been been applied successfully to robotics [15], computer vision [13] and biology [12].
+Other related works are based on convolution kernels [11].
+Using such kernels, a vectorial representation that respects the structure of a graph can be recovered.
+Another approach to define an inner product between sequences is to search for a space where similarity is reflected by "how well" sequences align [6, 7, 19].